-Each workplace (as individual legal entity) is required to conduct regular risk assessments.
-In the case of investments, risk assessments are also included in the approval checklist.
+Each location is required to conduct regular risk assessments.
+Risk assessments are part of the approval checklist of investment analysis.

 In the case of accidents, regardless of whether the accident was caused by the company's own employees, employees of personnel service providers or external manual workers, departmental managers carry out an internal accident investigation.
 Accidents are thoroughly investigated to determine their causes and establish appropriate corrective measures.
-Each Lost -Time Accident is reported to and discussed with the managing directors of the production sites.
-(Staff Call)
+Each Lost Time Accident is reported and discussed with the managing directors of the production sites via the weekly staff call.

 Despite our best efforts, we acknowledge that we can only report on security incidents that are reported in accordance with all the procedures outlined above and that are supported by a strong security culture.
 There is an inherent shortfall in that security incidents may not be fully reported, especially when they are Near-miss injuries.
-As part of our reporting on lost- time accidents and Near-miss injuries, we strive to reduce the risk of under-reporting to a negligible level.
+As part of our reporting on lost-time accidents and Near-miss injuries, we strive to reduce the risk of under-reporting to a negligible level.